Zagreb: Tram network

-An ambitious program, which entailed replacing old trams with the new and modern ones built mostly in Zagreb by companies Končar elektroindustrija and, to a lesser extent, by TŽV Gredelj, has recently been finished.
-The new "TMK 2200", trams by the end of 2012 made around 95% of the fleet.
+The rolling stock consists of the newer Croatian-built Crotram TMK 2100, TMK 2200, TMK 2300 and TMK 2400 tram types, and older Tatra T4YU and KT4YU types.
+The city also bought 11 used GT6M trams to replace the older TMK 201 trams.
+Trams transported 121.83 million people in 2024, or roughly 333,773 a day.

+Rail

+The train tracks form a circle around the inner-city and have branches going in four directions: Zaprešić, Dugo Selo, Jastrebarsko and Velika Gorica.
+Zagreb is connected with all major cities in Croatia, including Vinkovci, Karlovac, Rijeka and Split, as well with cities in other European countries - Ljubljana, Budapest, Munich and Zurich.
+A 2024 Greenpeace study found out that Zagreb had much unused potential in connecting with other major European cities, instead prioritizing air travel.

-Suburban rail network
+Suburban rail

-The commuter rail network in Zagreb has existed since 1992.
+The commuter rail network in Zagreb has existed since 1992, with the introduction of the Savski Marof - Zagreb - Dugo Selo line.
 In 2005, suburban rail services were increased to a 15-minute frequency serving the middle and outer suburbs of Zagreb, primarily in the east–west direction and to the southern districts.
 This has enhanced the commuting opportunities across the city.

-A new link to the nearby town of Samobor has been announced and is due to start construction in 2014.
-This link will be standard-gauge and tie in with normal Croatian Railways operations.
-The previous narrow-gauge line to Samobor called Samoborček was closed in the 1970s.
+The cities connected by the suburban lines include Harmica, Savski Marof, Zaprešić, Dugo Selo and Velika Gorica.
+The passenger trains ride on the same tracks as freight trains, which can cause delays.
+The Zagreb Electric Tram and the Croatian Railways offer combined monthly and yearly ticket passes with discounted prices.

 Air traffic

-Zagreb Airport (IATA: ZAG, ICAO: LDZA) is the main Croatian international airport, a 17 km drive southeast of Zagreb in the city of Velika Gorica.
+Zagreb Franjo Tuđman Airport (IATA: ZAG, ICAO: LDZA) is the main Croatian international airport, a 17 km drive southeast of Zagreb in the city of Velika Gorica.
 The airport is also the main Croatian airbase featuring a fighter squadron, helicopters, as well as military and freight transport aircraft.
-The airport had 3,45 million passengers in 2019 with a new passenger terminal being opened in late March 2017 that can accommodate up to 5,5 million passengers.
+The airport had 3.45 million passengers in 2019 with a new passenger terminal being opened in late March 2017 that can accommodate up to 5.5 million passengers, and in 2024 it hit record number of passengers with 4.31 million, making it the busiest airport in Croatia and one of the busiest airports in Europe.
+Zagreb Airport is the only airport in Croatia that has direct flights with Canada, and one of two (with Dubrovnik Airport) to have direct flights with North America.
+The airport is served by a bus line from Eugen Kvaternik Square.